usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_101.md

 Also, check out indexing logic offered in the [xproc-doc                project folder](../../../projects/xproc-doc/readme.md).
 It has pipelines producing useful indexes to XProc in this repository and in general, including one producing an [index to XProc                simple steps](../../../projects/xproc-doc/XPROC-STEP-INDEX-HTML.xpl) in HTML, with code snips.

 There is [a book, Erik Siegel's XProc 3.0                   Programmer's Reference](https://xmlpress.net/publications/xproc-3-0/) (2020) and an [excellent                reference site](https://xprocref.org/index.html) by the same author.
+Like this resource, it is generated using XProc.